MatusVolodymyr/Data_Science_Internship_Test/task_1/README.md

 ├── train_model.py             # Script for training the NER model
 ├── infer_model.py             # Script for model inference
 ├── tokenized_dataset/         # Directory containing the tokenized dataset
-├── ner_model/                 # Directory for the trained model and tokenizer ├── requirements.txt           # List of dependencies
+├── dataset/                   # Directory containing the initial dataset ├── ner_model/                 # Directory for the trained model and tokenizer (will be automatically created after running `train_model.py`)
+├── requirements.txt           # List of dependencies
-├── requirements.txt           # List of dependencies(for conda usage)
+├── requirements.txt           # List of dependencies(for conda)
+├── intern-task-1_demo.ipynb   # Kaggle jupyter notebook with demo
 └── README.md                  # This README file
 ```